Dimers on Riemann surfaces and compactified free field

+Theorem~\ref{thmaa:informal_temp} is a particular case of Theorem~\ref{thma:main1}, see Theorem~\ref{thma:for_BLR}.
 Let us emphasize that the main result in~\cite{BerestyckiLaslierRayI, BerestyckiLaslierRayII} is stated when the graphs are satisfying aforementioned assumptions with respect to a \emph{smooth} metric on $\Sigma$.
-Thus, combining with the identification result provided by this paper we arrive to the following statement:
+We expect the necessary generalization to appear in following works.
+At the moment however, combining the results of~\cite{BerestyckiLaslierRayI, BerestyckiLaslierRayII} with the theorem above we arrive to the following statement:

-\emph{Assume that the conclusion of~\cite[Theorem~1.1]{BerestyckiLaslierRayI} can be generalized to the case when the metric on the surface $\Sigma$ has finitely many conical singularities.
+\begin{cor} Assume that the conclusion of~\cite[Theorem~1.1]{BerestyckiLaslierRayI} can be generalized to the case when the metric on the surface $\Sigma$ has finitely many conical singularities.